dawichi/ai-context/README.md

 ## ✨ Features

--   **Declarative Context Definition:** Define which files to include using a simple `ai-context.config.ts` file.
+-   **Declarative Context Definition:** Define which files to include using a simple `ai-context-builder.config.ts` file.
 -   **Glob Pattern Support:** Use powerful glob patterns (e.g., `src/**/*.ts`, `!src/**/*.spec.ts`) to specify file sets.
 -   **Single Markdown Output:** Concatenates all specified file contents into one organized Markdown file.
 -   **Clear File Path Comments:** Each included file's content is preceded by a `// path: path/to/file.ext` comment, making it easy for both you and the AI to identify the source.